ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/sources/zendesk/zendesk_sources_doc.md

 {% docs zendesk_ticket_fields_desc %}

-The users table contains info about the users associated with your Zendesk Support account.
-This includes agents, admins, and end-users (customers).
-[Link to Documentation](https://www.stitchdata.com/docs/integrations/saas/zendesk#users)
+The ticket fields table contains info about the custom fields created for our Zendesk tickets.
+Fields are used for determining what type of issue has been created.

 {% enddocs %}